1j01/textual-paint/README.md

-  -h, --help          show this help message and exit --theme THEME       Theme to use, either "light" or "dark" --ascii-only-icons  Use only ASCII characters for tool icons --clear-screen      Clear the screen before starting; useful for development, to avoid seeing fixed errors
+  -h, --help          show this help message and exit --theme THEME       Theme to use, either "light" or "dark" --ascii-only-icons  Use only ASCII characters for tool icons --inspect-layout    Inspect the layout with middle click, for development --clear-screen      Clear the screen before starting; useful for development, to avoid seeing fixed errors
 ```